Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![Cherry blossom trees in Philadelphia's Fairmount Park](CherryBlossoms.png)

-**Philadelphia's Tree Canopy Goals**
+**Philadelphia's tree canopy goals**

-* 30% Tree Canopy in each neighborhood by 2025
+30% Tree Canopy in each neighborhood by 2025

-Under a previous mayoral administration, the city of Philadelphia set the [goal](https://treephilly.org/about/) of achieving 30% tree canopy coverage in all neighborhoods by 2025.
+* Under a previous mayoral administration, the city of Philadelphia set the [goal](https://treephilly.org/about/) of achieving 30% tree canopy coverage in all neighborhoods by 2025.
 Currently, the citywide average is [20%](https://treephilly.org/wp-content/uploads/2019/12/Tree-Canopy-Assessment-Report-Philadelphia-2018.pdf), although this is highly uneven.
 More affluent neighborhoods in the northwest with many parks and large lawns have much higher tree canopy than industrial neighborhoods in south and north Philadelphia.
 The neighborhoods with lower canopy coverage tend to be historically disenfranchised, lower-income, and predominantly communities of color.
 This is an environmental justice problem.
 Neighborhoods like Philadelphia’s Hunting Park have a much lower ratio of the tree canopy to impervious surfaces than the citywide average, resulting in [higher temperatures](https://whyy.org/articles/racism-left-hunting-park-overheated-neighbors-are-making-a-cooler-future/) during summertime heat waves and inferior air quality.

-* 1 acre of tree canopy within a 10 minute walk for all residents
+1 acre of tree canopy within a 10 minute walk for all residents

-13% of Philadelphia's residents are considered under-served by green space, meaning that they live more than a 10-minute walk away from at least 1 acre of green space.
+* 13% of Philadelphia's residents are considered under-served by green space, meaning that they live more than a 10-minute walk away from at least 1 acre of green space.
 The city has set a goal of ensuring that all residents are no more than 10 minutes away from at least 1 acre of green space by 2035.
 To this end, the city prioritizes adding green space in historically disenfranchised neighborhoods and making efforts to green spaces in schools and recreation centers.

 # Data and Methods
 In this analysis, we use the following data: